Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Proof of Proposition

-and prove the second term is approximately equal to zero for an arbitrary quantum state $\ket{\eta}$.
-Because the eigenvalues of $\rho_{AB}^{T_A}$ do not depend on the choice of basis~\cite{PhysRevLett.77.1413}, we choose the basis which gives the Schmidt decomposition of $\ket{\eta}$ as follows:
+is rewritten, and the second term is subsequently proven to be approximately equal to zero for an arbitrary quantum state $\ket{\eta}$.
+Because the eigenvalues of $\rho_{AB}^{T_A}$ do not depend on the choice of basis~\cite{PhysRevLett.77.1413}, the basis that yields the Schmidt decomposition of $\ket{\eta}$ is selected, as follows: